Building Stiffness Matrix¤

 Sparse Differentiation¤

-Finally, we use jacfwd_with_batch.
-This function automatically:
+Finally, we use sparse.jacfwd, which

 - Perturbs the input \(\boldsymbol{u}\) using the color groups.